Engee documentation

 If the number of array elements is odd, the middle element lies on the x axis.

-If the number of elements is even, the midpoint between the two middle elements lies on the x axis.
+If the number of elements is even, then the midpoint between the two middle elements lies on the x axis.

 where